 SaaS: AWS Secrets Manager, Azure Key Vault, GCP Secret Manager

-With CSP-based solutions there isn’t solid support for multi-cloud and hybrid environments, not to mention multi-region that requires to replicate objects, secrets and keys by the user.
+With CSP-based solutions there isn’t solid support for multi-cloud and hybrid environments, not to mention multi-region that requires the ability for users to replicate objects, secrets, and keys.
 Additionally, there is a significant lack of support for integration with third-party platforms, such as identity providers and container platforms.
-Last, there is no solution for the issue of identification beyond the specific environment of the CPS provider.
+Finally, there is no solution for the issue of identification beyond the specific environment of the cloud service provider.